A Community of Connection

 - Reach out to one of our ministers if we can help by providing modest and occasional financial help swiftly and confidentially from the donation-supported Ministers’ Discretionary Fund.

-- Ask assistant minister Rev. Hannah to have our Meal Ministry offer you a home-cooked dinner to help get you through a sad, busy or difficult stretch.
+- Ask co-minister Rev. Christina to have our Meal Ministry offer you a home-cooked dinner to help get you through a sad, busy or difficult stretch.

-- As assistant minister Rev. Hannah if you are in need of rides, or other limited kinds of practical support.
+- As co-minister Rev. Christina if you need rides or other limited kinds of practical support.
 She will try to connect you to someone in our community who might be able to help.

 - Request that a care team member or minister get you a grief kit, which is a small bag of items that can help you create a ritual for sorrow at home.
 This can be a meaningful symbolic reminder that you are always held in the loving embrace of community.
 You can read more about grief kits and their contents here.